In This Article

 Both attacks highlighted the importance of cybersecurity measures and the need for organizations to proactively protect themselves from such threats.
 It is essential to keep systems up-to-date with the latest security patches and to implement robust security protocols, including multi-factor authentication and strong password policies.
 Additionally, organizations should conduct regular security audits and training sessions for their employees to promote awareness and best practices.

-If you’d like to see more about the Lepide Data Security Platform, and how it can detect and prevent ransomware spread, schedule a demo with one of our engineers or start a free trial today.
+If you’d like to see more about the Lepide Data Security Platform, and how it can detect and prevent ransomware spread, schedule a demo with one of our engineers.

 Natasha Murphy